BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v22.02.3 or higher

+**Security** - v22.02.3 adds controls to limit external/iframe content on BookStack pages to prevent potential malicious sources being used.
+See [the added "Iframe Source Control" section on our security page](/docs/admin/security/#iframe-src-control) for more detail regarding the added controls.

 #### Updating to v22.02 or higher

 **PHP Version Requirement Change** - The minimum required version of PHP has changed from 7.3 to 7.4.
 This should not be a concern for those that are using common containers or for those that have installed using our install scripts.